kagkarlsson/db-scheduler/README.md

 The scheduler is created using the `Scheduler.create(...)` builder.
 The builder has sensible defaults, but the following options are configurable.

+#### Commonly tuned/used

 * `.threads(int)`<br/>
   Number of threads.
-Default `10`.<br/>
+Default `10`.
 * `.pollingInterval(Duration)`<br/>
   How often the scheduler checks the database for due executions.
 Default `30s`.<br/>
+* `.enableImmediateExecution()`<br/>
+  If this is enabled, the scheduler will attempt to directly execute tasks that are scheduled to `now()`, or a time in the past.
+For this to work, the call to `schedule(..)` must not occur from within a transaction, because the record will not yet be visible to the scheduler (if this is a requirement, see the method `scheduler.triggerCheckForDueExecutions()`).
+Default `false`.
+* `.registerShutdownHook()`<br/>
+  Registers a shutdown-hook that will call `Scheduler.stop()` on shutdown.
+Stop should always be called for a graceful shutdown and to avoid dead executions.
+* `.shutdownMaxWait(Duration)`<br/>
+  How long the scheduler will wait before interrupting executor-service threads.
+If you find yourself using this, consider if it is possible to instead regularly check `executionContext.getSchedulerState().isShuttingDown()` in the ExecutionHandler and abort long-running task.
+Default `30min`.

+#### Polling strategy

+If you are running >1000 executions/s you might want to use the `lock-and-fetch` polling-strategy for lower overhead and higher througput ([read more](#polling-strategy-lock-and-fetch)).
+If not, the default will be fine.

-* `.pollUsingFetchAndLockOnExecute(double, double)`<br/>
+* `.pollUsingFetchAndLockOnExecute(double, double)`
   Use default polling strategy `fetch-and-lock-on-execute`. `lowerLimitFractionOfThreads`: threshold for when new executions are fetched from the database (given that last batch was full).
 Default `0.5`. `executionsPerBatchFractionOfThreads`: how many executions to fetch in each batch.
 Defualt `3.0`.
 These executions will not be pre-locked, so the scheduler will compete with other instances for the lock when it is executed.
 Supported by all databases.

-`.pollUsingLockAndFetch(double, double)`<br/>
+* `.pollUsingLockAndFetch(double, double)`<br/>
   Use polling strategy `lock-and-fetch` which uses `select for update .. skip locked` for less overhead. `lowerLimitFractionOfThreads`: threshold for when new executions are fetched from the database (given that last batch was full). `upperLimitFractionOfThreads`: how many executions to lock and fetch.
 For high throughput (i.e. keep threads busy), set to for example `1.0, 4.0`.
 Currently hearbeats are not updated for picked executions in queue.
 If they stay there for more than 4 * <hearbeat-interval>, they will be marked as dead and likely be unlocked again (determined by `DeadExecutionHandler`).
 Currently supported by **postgres**.

+#### Less commonly tuned/used

-`.heartbeatInterval(Duration)`<br/>
+* `.heartbeatInterval(Duration)`<br/>
   How often to update the heartbeat timestamp for running executions.
 Default `5m`.

-`.schedulerName(SchedulerName)`<br/>
+* `.schedulerName(SchedulerName)`<br/>
   Name of this scheduler-instance.
 The name is stored in the database when an execution is picked by a scheduler.
 Default `<hostname>`.

-`.tableName(String)`<br/>
+* `.tableName(String)`<br/>
   Name of the table used to track task-executions.
 Change name in the table definitions accordingly when creating the table.
 Default `scheduled_tasks`.

-`.serializer(Serializer)`<br/>
+* `.serializer(Serializer)`<br/>
   Serializer implementation to use when serializing task data.
 Default standard Java serialization.

-`.enableImmediateExecution()`<br/>
-If this is enabled, the scheduler will attempt to directly execute tasks that are scheduled to `now()`, or a time in the past.
-For this to work, the call to `schedule(..)` must not occur from within a transaction, because the record will not yet be visible to the scheduler (if this is a requirement, see the method `scheduler.triggerCheckForDueExecutions()`).
-Default `false`.

-`.executorService(ExecutorService)`<br/>
+* `.executorService(ExecutorService)`<br/>
   If specified, use this externally managed executor service to run executions.
 Ideally the number of threads it will use should still be supplied (for scheduler polling optimizations).
 Default `null`.

-`.shutdownMaxWait(Duration)`<br/>
-How long the scheduler will wait before interrupting executor-service threads.
-If you find yourself using this, consider if it is possible to instead regularly check `executionContext.getSchedulerState().isShuttingDown()` in the ExecutionHandler and abort long-running task.
-Default `30min`.

-`.deleteUnresolvedAfter(Duration)`<br/>
+* `.deleteUnresolvedAfter(Duration)`<br/>
   The time after which executions with unknown tasks are automatically deleted.
 These can typically be old recurring tasks that are not in use anymore.
 This is non-zero to prevent accidental removal of tasks through a configuration error (missing known-tasks) and problems during rolling upgrades.
 Default `14d`.

-`.jdbcCustomization(JdbcCustomization)`<br/>
+* `.jdbcCustomization(JdbcCustomization)`<br/>
   db-scheduler tries to auto-detect the database used to see if any jdbc-interactions need to be customized.
 This method is an escape-hatch to allow for setting `JdbcCustomizations` explicitly.
 Default auto-detect.

-`.commitWhenAutocommitDisabled(boolean)`<br/>
+* `.commitWhenAutocommitDisabled(boolean)`<br/>
   By default no commit is issued on DataSource Connections.
 If auto-commit is disabled, it is assumed that transactions are handled by an external transaction-manager.
 Set this property to `true` to override this behavior and have the Scheduler always issue commits.
 Default `false`.

-`.failureLogging(Level, boolean)`<br/>
+* `.failureLogging(Level, boolean)`<br/>
   Configures how to log task failures, i.e. `Throwable`s thrown from a task execution handler.
 Use log level `OFF` to disable this kind of logging completely.
 Default `WARN, true`.

-`.registerShutdownHook()`<br/>
-Registers a shutdown-hook that will call `Scheduler.stop()` on shutdown.
-Stop should always be called for a graceful shutdown and to avoid dead executions.

 ### Task configuration